firstdraft/ai-chat/README.md

 ]

 # Now continue the conversation with an API-generated response
-chat.user("Are there any current missions to go there?") response = chat.assistant! puts response
+p.user("Are there any current missions to go there?") response = p.assistant! puts response
 ```